makrai/notes/ravi15-survey-opinion-sentiment.md

       and box-office prediction [51].
     * Tsytsarau and Palpanas [137] presented very limited discussion
-* urgent need to focus on several other issues raised in currently published papers, ... not the part of the extant surveys
+* urgent need to focus on several other issues raised in currently published papers, not the part of the extant surveys
 * This survey work differs from existing literature surveys in various ways
-  1. we classified ... studies on the basis of ... tasks, approaches and applications as presented in Figure 1,
+  1. we classified studies on the basis of tasks, approaches and applications as presented in Figure 1,
-  1. this paper presents articles related to tasks and major issues pointed out by existing articles like subjectivity classification, sentiment classification from coarse-grained to fine-grained level, review usefulness measurement, opinion spam detection, lexicon creation,
+  1. presents articles related to tasks and major issues subjectivity classification, sentiment classification from coarse-grained to fine-grained level, review usefulness measurement, opinion spam detection, lexicon creation,